kylieclinton/blog386/_posts/2023-09-01-first-post.md

 ### Differences
 - Approach and Syntax
-  - Seaborn and Matplotlib work together since Seaborn is built on Matplotlib.
+  - `seaborn` and `matplotlib` work together since `seaborn` is built on `matplotlib`.
-  - Seaborn is a high-level interface for creating aesthetically pleasing graphics.
+  - `seaborn` is a high-level interface for creating aesthetically pleasing graphics.
-  - Matplotlib is a low-level library that offers detailed control over plots and is versatile.
+  - `matplotlib` is a low-level library that offers detailed control over plots and is versatile.
-  - ggplot2 has a "grammar of graphics" approach is built aroung consistent logical approaches for plot creation, and can create complex plots with less code.
+  - `ggplot2` has a "grammar of graphics" approach is built aroung consistent logical approaches for plot creation, and can create complex plots with less code.
 - Default Aesthetics
-  - Seaborn has good default aesthetics and is suitable to make quick, attractive visualizations (especially statistical visualizations).
+  - `seaborn` has good default aesthetics and is suitable to make quick, attractive visualizations (especially statistical visualizations).
-  - Matplotlib has good control but weaker default aesthetics compared to Seaborn, requiring more customization for aesthetic plots.
+  - `matplotlib` has good control but weaker default aesthetics compared to `seaborn`, requiring more customization for aesthetic plots.
-  - ggplot2 is flexible with aesthetics and requires less tweaking to make attractive plots than Matplotlib but potentially more code than Seaborn.
+  - `ggplot2` is flexible with aesthetics and requires less tweaking to make attractive plots than `matplotlib` but potentially more code than `seaborn`.
 - Ecosystem
-  - In Python, Matplotlib and Seaborn are part of a broad ecosystem of data science and visualization libraries.
+  - In Python, `matplotlib` and `seaborn` are part of a broad ecosystem of data science and visualization libraries.
-  - In R, ggplot2 is part of the R ecosystem and provides seamless integration with other R libraries.
+  - In R, `ggplot2` is part of the R ecosystem and provides seamless integration with other R libraries.

 ### Similarities
 - Customization